kylemaa/Nodejs-react-app/README.md

 # Nodejs-React-App
 Node.js Progressive Application for expanding users with their own database.
 Using Express for server backend, React for frontend UI, Passport to manage the logged in state of users, Mongoose and AWS.
+Implementing Bob Martin's Clean Architecture model